 Unacceptable Anytime During the School Day (7:30 a.m. to 3:30 p.m.)

-Tank tops; muscle shirts; mini-length skirts and dresses; bare-back, bare-shoulder or spaghetti strap garments; bare midriff; over-sized or extremely tight clothing; flip-flops or shower shoes
+Tank tops; muscle shirts; mini-length skirts and dresses; bare-back, bare-shoulder or spaghetti strap garments; bare midriff; over-sized or extremely tight clothing; flip-flops (elementary due to recess) or shower shoes.

 O.K. to School – Unacceptable During the School Day